Mission of the

 We will try to foster a higher level of citizen awareness of public transportation and

-public works project in the region's history by a new and untested agency deserves the
+public works project in the region's history by an increasingly powerful, some

 most thoughtful and comprehensive oversight and ongoing evaluation possible.